Koszul algebras and quadratic duals in Galois cohomology: Quadratic algebras and the Koszul property

 First, one chooses a basis $B=\{r_1,\dots,r_m\}$ of $\Omega$.
 By elementary linear algebra over a field, one can always suppose that the coefficients of $lm(r_1),\dots,lm(r_m)$ are $1$ and that, for each $i$, $lm(r_i)$ does not appear as a monomial in any other relator $r_j$, $j\neq i$.
 A basis with these additional properties is said to be \emph{normalized}.

 Each relation $r_i=0$ can be interpreted as a rewriting rule

 Rewriting rules can be subsequently applied to an initial monomial until the result does not contain any more leading terms.
 This final shape is usually called a \emph{normal form} of the initial monomial.
-The process can be depicted with a directed graph, whose vertices are the monomials obtained as steps of the aforementioned process and whose edges connect a monomial $\underline x$ to a monomial $\underline{y}$ that is obtained applying a single rewriting rule to $\underline{x}$.
+The process can be depicted with a directed graph, whose vertices are the polynomials obtained as steps of the aforementioned process and whose edges connect a polynomial to a second polynomial that is obtained applying a single rewriting rule to the first.
 Normal forms are then the terminal vertices of these \emph{rewriting graphs}.

 A degree $3$ monomial $x_ax_bx_c$ is \emph{critical} if both $x_ax_b$ and $x_bx_c$ are leading terms of relators in $B$.
 This implies that there are two possible rewriting processes on it, starting with either the rewriting rule on $x_ax_b$ or that on $x_bx_c$.
 The resulting rewriting graph may then have two distinct terminal vertices, that is, the critical monomial may have two distinct normal forms.
 A critical monomial is \emph{confluent} if its rewriting graph has only one terminal vertex.